What is Afib?

 Ventricular tachycardia is a serious disorder and requires prompt treatment.
 It poses a serious danger in that it may evolve into the more serious, life-threatening condition, ventricular fibrillation.
 This is a condition wherein the ventricles quiver, pumping very little blood out of your heart.
 Ventricular fibrillation is the primary cause of sudden cardiac death.
 Death can result if your normal heart rhythm is not restored within 3–5 minutes.

 Regular treatment of ventricular tachycardia includes medications to slow your heart rate.
 High-risk patients are treated with an implantable cardioverter defibrillator (ICD).
 This device, inserted under the skin of your chest like a pacemaker, senses irregular rhythms and automatically shocks your heart back into normal rhythm.

-Cardiac ablation is increasingly being used to interrupt the abnormal pathways that cause ventricular tachycardia.
+Cardiac ablation is increasingly being used for some arrhythmias to interrupt the abnormal pathways that cause ventricular tachycardia.
 With current technology, a cardiologist that specializes in the treatment of arrhythmias can accurately locate the irregular pathway, thus enabling your physician to eliminate the abnormal signals causing your tachycardia.